 Hiring a traditional bookkeeper

 When you hire a freelance bookkeeper, they typically charge by the hour.
 The cost will depend on how complicated your business is, and how many transactions they have to categorize.

-Your bookkeeper will track your business transactions, and categorize them.
+Your bookkeeper will track and categorize your business transactions.
 They can also create financial statements and might even help with things like invoicing.

 Keep in mind that any freelancer you hire is just one individual, with multiple clients.
 Your bookkeeper may not be available 24/7 to answer your questions, and you could face occasional downtime due to illness, personal leave, or holidays.

 If you’d like a full exploration of how a bookkeeper can help you, check out our guide, What Does a Bookkeeper Actually Do?